Anthony-Jerez/Labyrinth-Challenge/README.md

-# RobotC Labyrinth-Challenge Physical Project
+# RobotC Labyrinth Challenge Physical Project

 ## A fully functional project written in RobotC that allows a TETRIX robot to safely reach its goal destination whilst navigating through physical obstacles.